 Children/youth with outstanding talent who perform or show potential for performing at remarkably high levels of accomplishment when compared with other children/youth of their age, experience, and environment.
-A Child shall be considered gifted and talented in any area of aptitude, and specifically, in language arts and math, by scoring in the top 5% locally in the area of aptitude.
+A child shall be considered gifted and talented in any area of aptitude, and specifically, in language arts and math, by scoring in the top 5% locally in the area of aptitude.

-Illinois General Assembly, Illinois Compiled Statues Section 5, Public Act 094-0151, Article 14
+From the Illinois General Assembly, Illinois Compiled Statues Section 5, Public Act 094-0151, Article 14

 IS MY CHILD GIFTED?